AmazingAmpharos/OoT-Randomizer/README.md

   * Also includes the possibility to customize starting items, item pools, active trials and Master Quest dungeons
   * Spoiler log is now in JSON format
   * Plan-domizer uses the spoiler log JSON format
-* Hot Rodder Goron no longer checks for Bomb Bag
-* Wearing Bunny Hood increases running speed
-* Duplicate Letter in a Bottle added to plentiful item pool
+* Entrance Randomizer
+  * Ability to randomize entrances/loading zones (additional details below in New Options)
+* Glitched Logic
+  * New Logic Rules option that takes movement glitches into consideration (additional details below in New Options)
+* Major Logic Changes
+  * Desert Colossus Hands are now logically part of Spirit Temple
+  * Entering Water Temple with Gold Scale and Longshot is now always in logic.
+This is due to a Gossip Stone added to Lake Hylia near Serenade Warp Pad to change water level after beating Morpha to keep dungeon entrance accessible with Gold Scales
+  * Disabled Locations can only hold Junk (as opposed to previous implementation, where items that weren’t logically required to complete a seed but may still be very useful could be placed)
+* Hint Changes
   * Every generic grotto gossip stone has their own hint.
-* Desert Colossus Hands are now logically part of Spirit Temple.
-* Gossip stone added to Lake Hylia to change water level after beating Morpha to keep dungeon entrance accessible with Gold Scales
-  * Entering Water Temple with Gold Scale and Longshot is now always in logic.
+  *  The "Very Strong" hint setting can now give multiple Foolish dungeon hints.
+* Gameplay Changes
+  * Mechanically, Hot Rodder Goron no longer checks for Bomb Bag
+  * Wearing Bunny Hood increases running speed to match backwalking speed
+* Cutscene Changes
-* Burning Kakariko Cutscene is now triggered when entering Kakariko Village from any entrance once all requirements are met.
+  * Burning Kakariko Cutscene is now triggered when entering Kakariko Village from any entrance as Adult once all requirements are met.
   * Speedup Owl Flying cutscenes to be almost instant.
+* Audio Changes
   * Additional Background Music Sequences can now be provided to be shuffled when the Background Music is randomized.
-* The "Very Strong" hint setting can now give multiple barren dungeon hints.
+  * Added Randomized Fanfares (additional details below in New Options)
+* Optimized algorithms for faster/more efficient seed generation times
+* New Electron GUI
+  * New GUI now utilizes both Python and Node to bring you and even better interface
+  * Now requires Node (with NPM), in addition to the Python requirement
+  * Now outputs an additional log with generation, documenting the generation process itself and if any errors occurred
+  * Now has two progress bars during generation, showing progress on both the current seed and overall progress (particularly useful when Generation Count is set higher than 1)

 #### New Options
 * Cow Sanity